patraz/pepper_scraping_bot/README.md

 Just add .env file with

+smtp credintials

+USERNAME =
+PASSWORD =

-USERNAME = mail of gmail account you will send emails from PASSWORD = password for this email PEPPER_SCRAPING_SITE = https://www.pepper.pl/nowe - or other url of pepper.pl TO_MAIL= mail where bot will send new listings on PEPPER_SCRAPING_SITE
+PEPPER_SCRAPING_SITE = https://www.pepper.pl/nowe - or other url of pepper.pl

+TO_MAIL= mail where bot will send new listings on PEPPER_SCRAPING_SITE

+edit send_mail.py according to your smtp provider

 and edit pepper.py to your needs for example

 my_list = ['game', 'ps4', 'laptop']